-A Thriller by James Cawood, Premiere on 6 September 2018; Final Performance 3 November 2018
+A Thriller by James Cawood, directed by Paul Glaser.
+Premiere on 6 September 2018; Final Performance 3 November 2018

 This new thriller by the author of Stone Cold Murder which The English Theatre produced in 2013 will leave audiences spellbound right up to the final curtain.
 Full of surprising twists and turns, with just the right amount of comedy and shocks, the play is set in a renovated hunting lodge in the Scottish Highlands.
 Its sole occupants are playwright Henry Roth and his wife Evelyn.
 They are awaiting the arrival of a charming and charismatic young actor called Jack Willoughby who wants to audition for a role in the playwright’s next play.
 The audition, however, soon turns into a nightmare of jealousy, betrayal and physical violence -- all brought to a thrilling climax by the appearance of a mysterious Police Inspector who claims to be investigating a series of brutal murders in the region.

 A Farce by Jack Sharkey, directed by Robert Rumpf.
 Premiere on 15 November 2018; Final Performance on 2 February 2019